brevzin/cpp_proposals/2550_algo_output_iterator/algo-output-iterator.md

 ### `ranges::generate`

-[THis was the inconsistent algorithm, which now becomes consistent]{.draftnote}
+[This was the inconsistent algorithm, which now becomes consistent]{.draftnote}

 ::: bq
 ```diff